stergiosbamp/deep-physical-activity-prediction/ubiwear/README.md

 ### Apply your favorite ML or DL model

-You know have clean, pre-processed and ready your well-known `X's` and `y's` for your ML problem.
+You know have clean, pre-processed and ready your well-known `X's` and `y's` for your ML problem!

 You can call your favorite model, and record the performance on your favorite regression metrics.